azn-abel/mikus-neon-world/README.md

 **Developers:** Abel Lu, Christopher Lee, Luke Sbityakov
 **Artist:** Anji

+### How to Run
+- Testing Locally
+  - Clone the repository
+  - Open the terminal and run the following command: `npm run dev`.
+Note: `npm run build` will not work.
+However, the src folder can be deployed directly without needing a build.
+- Building Locally
+  - No need to build - the src folder is ready to be deployed
+  - You can use server extensions to serve the src folder on a local HTTP server.
+    - VSCode: Live Server
+      - Download "Live Server" extension
+      - Right-click on `index.html` and select "Open with Live Server"
+    - WebStorm: Built-In Preview
+      - Right-click on the `index.html` file
+      - Hover over "Open In"
+      - Hover over "Browser", and select your desired browser
+- Deployment
+  - The app is currently deployed at https://azn-abel.github.io/mikus-neon-world from the `deploy` branch
+  - The `deploy` branch is ready to be deployed on HTTP servers

 ### Features
 - **Song Compatibility**
   - Compatible with all six songs presented to competitors.